Clayton Bailey: Clayton Bailey World of Wonders Art Museum

 In 2021, a significant collection of Clayton Bailey’s work was acquired by Curated Storefront, a nonprofit arts organization, through his daughter, Robin.
 Curated Storefront, known for refurbishing empty storefronts with public art installations, founded an open-access art museum dedicated to Bailey’s work in downtown Akron, Ohio, housed in the University of Akron.
 The museum, holding the largest collection of Bailey's work in the world, also includes an interactive exhibition and a gift shop.
+The exhibition site closed on August 1, 2026.
+A new location for the collection will be announced.